SparkPost/pizza-bot/README.md

 We use threads to keep our conversation callbacks flat (no [pyramid of doom!](http://callbackhell.com/)).
 You can also repeat/reuse parts of your conversations the same path very easily with threads.
 This is very handy for error handling.

-You can use `convo.gotoThread` to jump to different different threads.
+You can use `convo.gotoThread` to jump to different threads.
 This will come in handy in `convo.addQuestion`.

 `convo.addMessage` doesn't take a callback, so to move to another thread, you will need to specify an "action" like so: